Welcome New Families!

-Here are the job descriptions for some of volunteer positions open for every swim meet.
+Here are the job descriptions for some of the volunteer positions open for every swim meet.

 Referee: The individual responsible for the meet.
 No disqualification is valid until the DQ form is signed by the referee.
 All disputes are immediately referred to the referee for final resolution.

 Starter: The starter issues the starting commands to the swimmers.
-Two pieces of equipment are used by the starter: a strobe light with a horn or a starter's pistol.
+The equipment used is a strobe light with a horn.

 Stroke and Turn Judges: These judges ensure each swimmer executes turns consistent with league rules.
 In addition, a stroke judge ensures each swimmer’s stroke conforms to the league rules.